hochschule-darmstadt/openartbrowser/scripts/Wikidata crawler/README.md

 ## Execution

 Before starting the extraction you need to configure your pywikibot installation.
-See the wiki section for this ToDo.
+See the wiki section for this [pywikibot configuration](https://github.com/hochschule-darmstadt/openartbrowser/wiki/Developer-guide#pywikibot-configuration).

 To execute the complete data extraction:
 > python3 -c "import ArtOntologyCrawler; ArtOntologyCrawler.extract_art_ontology()"